uppedtrout/Better-config/README.md

 ZI SHTA!
 ZI DARAKU!
 ZI BELURDUK!
 KANPA!
 IA SHTA KANPA!
 IA!
 THE INVOCATION OF THE NERGAL GATE
-Spirit of the Red Planet, Remember!Downloaded from www.holybooks.com NERGAL, God of War, Remember!
+Spirit of the Red Planet, Remember!
+NERGAL, God of War, Remember!
 NERGAL, Vanquisher of Enemies, Commander of Hosts, Remember!
 NERGAL, Slayer of Lions and of Men, Remember!